Barisal: Demographics

-Most people in Barisal are Bengalis.
-The long-standing inhabitants of the city are known as Barisaliya and the most spoken Bengali dialect of this region is known as Bangali.
+Most people in Barisal are Bengalis, the majority ethnic group in Bangladesh.
+The long-standing Bengali inhabitants of the city are known as the demonym Barisaliya and the most spoken Bengali dialect of this region is known as Eastern Bengali.
 Apart from them, the city population is composed of people from neighboring upazilas and districts (Patuakhali, Bhola, Pirojpur, Jhalakati, Barguna).